PRO-2684/pURLfy/README.md

 You can change these properties after instantiation, and they will take effect for the next call to `purify`.

-- `redirectEnabled: Boolean`: Whether the redirect mode is enabled.
+- `fetchEnabled: Boolean`: Whether the redirect mode is enabled.
 - `lambdaEnabled: Boolean`: Whether the lambda mode is enabled.
 - `maxIterations: Number`: Maximum number of iterations.